Skip to main content

 Keeping a simple record or adding the details to a CV or careers portfolio makes it easier to talk about the experience in future applications or interviews.

-EY: Smart Futures Programme aimed at Year 12 pupils
+EY: Smart Futures Programme

 Please read the details carefully as there are some criteria pupils need to meet.
 Find out more about the selection process.